FIGLAB/ubicoustics/README.md

 ```

 # License
 Due to licensing restrictions, audio `wav` files and training code are only available by request (for now), and can only be used for research i.e., non-commercial purposes.
 Otherwise, Ubicoustics is freely available for non-commercial use, and may be redistributed under these conditions.
 Please see the license file for further details.
-For a commercial license, please contact Gierad Laput and Chris Harrison.
+For a commercial license, please contact Gierad Laput, Chris Harrison, and the CMU Technology Transfer Office (innovation@cmu.edu).